sigopt/sigopt-examples/README.md

 Machine learning models depend on hyperparameters that trade off bias/variance and other key outcomes.
 SigOpt provides Bayesian hyperparameter optimization using an ensemble of the latest research.

 SigOpt can tune any machine learning model, including popular techniques like gradient boosting, deep neural networks, and support vector machines.
-SigOpt’s REST API, Python, and R libraries integrate into any existing ML workflow.
+SigOpt’s REST API and client libraries (Python, R, Java) integrate into any existing ML workflow.

 SigOpt augments your existing model training pipeline, suggesting parameter configurations to maximize any online or offline objective, such as AUC ROC, model accuracy, or revenue.
 You only send SigOpt your metadata, not the underlying training data or model.

-SigOpt is available for a [30 day free trial](https://sigopt.com/signup), and is available [free forever for academic users](https://sigopt.com/edu).
+SigOpt is available through [Starter, Workgroup, and Enterprise plans](https://sigopt.com/pricing), and is [free forever for academic users](https://sigopt.com/edu).